Stalking the Night Fantastic: Reception

-Scott Dollinger reviewed Stalking the Night Fantastic for Different Worlds magazine and stated that "Stalking the Night Fantastic is a complete adventure game system that is contained in a 104-page book complete with a section on monsters and blank character sheets suitable for photocopying.
+In Issue 3 of Different Worlds, Scott Dollinger stated, "Stalking the Night Fantastic is a complete adventure game system that is contained in a 104-page book complete with a section on monsters and blank character sheets suitable for photocopying.
 The problems with the system itself are not that insurmountable.
-If the combat system seems cumbersom, one can always use the fast method.
-The major problems with this game stem from the lack of quality taken in the production of the materials and poor background material on Bureau 13."
+If the combat system seems cumbersome, one can always use the fast method."
+Dollinger concluded, "The major problems with this game stem from the lack of quality taken in the production of the materials and poor background material on Bureau 13."

+In Issue 3 of the game magazine Gateways, Greg Sherwood commented "Play time with Stalking is usually fast, furious, and fun.
+Any situation in the Game Masters' mind can be brought into the game for the enjoyment of the players."
+Sherwood also noted "Since themes can run from the exorcism of a poltergeist to dealing with the fish-men in the local swimming hole, boredom is rarely a factor."

 In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan was not impressed, writing, "Investigating the supernatural is a great idea for an RPG, as evidenced by Call of Cthulhu and Beyond the Supernatural, but you wouldn't know it from Stalking the Night Fantastic, which is neither scary nor particularly exciting."
 Swan thought the character generation system was far too complicated, noting that several of the 14 attribute such as Dexterity and Agility, were redundant.
 Swan was also not pleased with the two combat systems, one for players and the other for non-player characters, pointing out that "The results are wildly inconsistent; a wounded NPC, for instance, may continue to function without any ill effects, but a wounded PC may suffer shattered bones and spurting arteries."
 Swan concluded by giving this game a very poor rating of only 1.5 out of 4, saying, "There's an above average encounter section ... but it's not enough to offset the game's considerable deficiencies."